 More specifically, our findings include:

-We are applying for the necessary permits to proactively undertake maintenance dredging at the Port of Hay Point when needed, subject to weather events.
+As of 23 January 2019, we now have the necessary permits to undertake maintenance dredging at the Port of Hay Point when needed, subject to weather events.

-In August 2017, we established an advisory group of key scientific experts to begin work on a feasibility study into the beneficial reuse of dredged materials for habitat restoration and how we might trial this option in the future.
+In December 2018, our advisory group of key scientific experts also met to continue work on a feasibility study into the beneficial reuse of dredged materials for habitat restoration or creation and how we might trial this option in the future.
 We are currently at Phase 2 of the feasibility works outlined here.
 NQBP has also committed formally to undertake this further work through signing an agreement with the Great Barrier Reef Marine Park Authority.